 Rental Income and Expenses will be tracked by ESUPERFUND through the Transaction Bank Account where all income will be banked and expenses paid in relation to the property purchased.
 Where additional information is required (such as the Property Purchase Contract) we will request this from you as part of the annual Checklist Process.

-Clients who have acquired a Residential or Commercial Property in their SMSF, particularly newer properties, are able to legally claim depreciable items including carpets, furniture, fittings and so on.
-To maximize the depreciation tax claim it is advisable to prepare a Tax Depreciation Schedule for your SMSF relating to the Property Purchase.
+Clients who have acquired a Residential or Commercial Property in their SMSF, particularly newer properties, may be able to claim tax deductions for depreciable items including carpets, furniture, fittings and so on.
+A Tax Depreciation Schedule for the property can be used to substantiate depreciation claims.
 Please note that the Tax Depreciation Schedule must be prepared by a Quantity Surveyor.
 A Tax Depreciation Schedule is simply a document that lists all the properties depreciable Items, their effective life and the dollar value you can claim against your SMSF Income.
 For example for a newer property, depreciation claims may be in the thousands of dollars annually.
 So for example if your annual depreciation claim was $5,000 you will save $750 in tax annually (ie $5,000 x 15%).
 For further information on obtaining a depreciation schedule for your property click here.

 Transfer (or Sale) of Residential Property owned by a Member to a SMSF

 A SMSF Member cannot transfer (or sell) an asset owned by that Member (or an associate of a Member including family members by blood or marriage or entities controlled by the Member) to the SMSF unless the transfer is specifically allowed by legislation.
 Residential Property is not specifically allowed to be transferred by legislation.
 This means that you cannot sell or transfer a Residential Property that a Member of the SMSF (or associate of that Member by blood or marriage) owns to your SMSF.
 This is illegal.